mjanser/ansible-role-mysql/README.md

 ### Backup

-By default a backup script is installed which runs daily.
+While backups are disabled by default, an automatic daily backup script can be enabled by setting `mysql_backup` to `yes`.

 It simply dumps all databases to the directory defined in `mysql_backup_destination` as an SQL file with a timestamp.
 Additionally it links the latest backup file per database to `[database]_latest.sql`.

-The backup can be disabled with setting the variable `mysql_backup` to `false`.

 A database user for the backup will be created automatically with the password set in the variable `mysql_backup_password`.
+Be sure to set this variable to a sensible password, as it is empty be default and an error will be thrown if backups are enabled and this password is not set.

 ### Firewall